About our Interns

 All interns must be currently enrolled students that have committed to receive academic credit for their internship for a full semester.
 Volunteers need not be a student and are not required to receive academic credit to lend their support to Justice in Mexico.
 Volunteers have greater flexibility in the frequency and amount of time that they commit; some volunteers to make only a short-term commitment, while others have collaborated with Justice in Mexico over several years.

 How do I apply for an Internship?

 Each year, we accept applications for a limited number of internships in the Fall and Spring semesters.
 Justice in Mexico also works with a select group of interns during the summer, though these are not typically eligible for USD course credit.
 Strong Spanish language ability is not required but is typically preferred.
-Generally, we request that students submit a resumé or curriculum vita at least three months prior to the desired start date of their internship, along with a cover letter or statement of purpose.
+Generally, we request that students submit a resumé or curriculum vita, along with a cover letter or statement of purpose.